DEVIN CHRISTOR

 ABOUT DEVIN

-artists would say “theatre is here to create change”.
+Most of America would say “Theatre is performed by the rich for the wealthy”.
+While most artists would say “theatre is here to create change”.
 I personally feel it’s neither.
 It is an artform of expression to create a discussion.
 I believe a play should leave the audience wanting.
-Wanting to watch more scenes.
-Wanting to learn about side characters' backstories.
-Wanting to decipher its themes and contents.
+Wanting more scenes.
+Wanting to discover side characters' backstories.
+Wanting to decipher its themes.
 Wanting to converse.
 Theatre isn’t here to change anything but to simply create the discussion.
 Therefore, what we do as a society afterwards is key.

 BIO

-Devin Christor is a director that focuses on the storytelling aspect of stage plays.
+Devin Christor is a director, educator and producer that focuses on enriching the storytelling aspect of stage plays.
 Since receiving his B.A in Drama from the University of North Texas he has traveled the country working for several professional theaters to observe established directors and study the ecology of regional theater in America.
 Credits include: 1919 (Steppenwolf), Julius Caesar & God of Carnage (Milwaukee Repertory Theater), Into the Side of a Hill (Flint Repertory Theater "New Works Festival"), Freeze Out (Trinity Repertory Company “America Too" Festival), and Oba (Triangle Rainbow Productions "LGBTQ Short Play" Festival), The Gift of the Magi (American Players Theatre), A Raisin in the Sun (Beverly Arts Center)